elevationsoftware/cuss2.js/README.md

 ## About Elevated CUSS Library

-Interact with a CUSS 2.0 Restful API using a simple interface leveraging the asyncronicity of event driven architectures.
+Interact with a CUSS 2 API using a simple interface leveraging the asyncronicity of event driven architectures.
 By using the Elevated CUSS library you will get:

   - Simple device interfaces
   - Subscribable events for all CUSS states and device status

-CUSS [(Common Use Self-Service)](https://en.wikipedia.org/wiki/Common-use_self-service) is a modern Typescript library facilitating application development of Self-Service check-in apps, self-tagging apps and self bag-drop apps.
+CUSS [(Common Use Self-Service)](https://www.iata.org/en/programs/passenger/common-use/#tab-2) is a modern Typescript library facilitating application development of Self-Service check-in apps, self-tagging apps and self bag-drop apps.

-You can have CUSS 2.0 NOW and run a modern browser entirely without plugins or Java.
+You can have CUSS 2 NOW and run a modern browser entirely without plugins or Java.
 Finally, your Information Security department will be able to sign off on your CUSS applications.

 We have also created typescript angular and react libs facilitating rapid development of CUSS applications.

 The library and corresponding app platform also ensure backwards compatibility to legacy 1.X versions of CUSS.

-- Typescript libs for [Angular](https://github.com/elevationsoftware/cuss2-angular) and [React](https://github.com/elevationsoftware/cuss2-react)
+- Typescript libs for [Angular](https://github.com/elevationsoftware/cuss2-docs/blob/master/angular/README.md) and [React](https://github.com/elevationsoftware/cuss2-docs/blob/master/react/README.md)

 ## The Sandbox